dimamsterdam/chefandher/README.md

 ## I want to use a custom domain - is that possible?

 We don't support custom domains (yet).
 If you want to deploy your project under your own domain then we recommend using Netlify.
 Visit our docs for more details: [Custom domains](https://docs.lovable.dev/tips-tricks/custom-domain/)

+## How do I update the database types?

+If you've made changes to your Supabase database schema, you'll need to update the TypeScript types to match.
+Run the following command, replacing `[YOUR_PASSWORD]` with your actual Supabase database password:

+`supabase gen types typescript --db-url "postgresql://postgres.pphkyhrdfcceeuwgeqgu:[YOUR_DB_PASSWORD]@aws-0-eu-central-1.pooler.supabase.com:6543/postgres" > src/types/supabase.ts`